How to add or update opam dependencies¶

 If you have already read this guide and only need a refresher, skip to the TL;DR.

-The rest of this document explains the process from the point-of-view of
+The rest of this document explains the process of adding, removing or

 instead of make build-deps